How to mitigate risk in the era of black swan events

 We currently live in the era of black swan events.

 We’re all well aware that we are living in a unique period of history, where these type of events have become the norm.
-From the global pandemic to the supply chain crisis to the invasion of Ukraine – over the past three years alone, we’ve seen black swans flying left and right.
+From the global pandemic to the supply chain crisis to the invasion of Ukraine — over the past four years alone, we’ve seen black swans flying left and right.

 So how can companies survive with the constant disruption, much less thrive in this era?
 According to Dawn Tiura, CEO and President of Sourcing Industry Group, the best way to prepare for uncertainty is by mitigating risk.